 ABOUT THE POSITION

-Jumpstart Corps members have the unique opportunity to inspire young children to learn, serve in a local community, collaborate with others on a team, and build professional skills.
-All Corps members receive high quality training through a Child Adolescence Development (CAD) course to provide an understanding of the foundations and best practices in early childhood education.
+Jumpstart members have the unique opportunity to inspire young children to learn, serve in a local community, collaborate with others on a team, and build professional skills.
+All members receive high quality training through a Child Adolescence Development (CAD) course to provide an understanding of the foundations and best practices in early childhood education.
 The courses are designed to increase participant's knowledge about the importance of high quality early childhood education, and the specific types of environments and interactions that support the development of children's social-emotional, cognitive, and early academic skills.
 This position serves vulnerable populations, i.e. preschool children.

 CORPS MEMBER RESPONSIBILITIES

-San Francisco State University Jumpstart Child Development Corps members make an academic year commitment to make an impact in the lives of young children.
-During the school year, Corps members will serve a total of 450 hours, which includes training, reflection and community service in an early childhood setting.
+San Francisco State University Jumpstart Child Development members make an academic year commitment to make an impact in the lives of young children.
+During the school year, members will serve a total of 450 hours, which includes training, reflection and community service in an early childhood setting.
 While also fulfilling the following responsibilities in two main settings:

 - Able to verbally communicate with peers, Jumpstart staff, children, children's families and classroom teachers.